allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 Wow, that looks complicated, especially when you're new to Elm.

-Function signatures in Elm don't separate argument from return types, and are separated by arrows (`->`); so, let's decompose this function signature:
+Function signatures in Elm don't separate argument from return types, and are separated by arrows (<code style="white-space: nowrap">-></code>); so, let's decompose this function signature:

 - `(a -> b -> b)`, the first argument, means we want a function, taking two arguments typed `a` and `b` and returning a `b`.
 That sounds a lot like our `reducer` function in JavaScript!
 If so, `a` is an action, and `b` a state.
 - the next argument, typed as `b`, is the initial state we start reducing our list of actions from.